 Besides keeping yourself out of harm's way, it's also important to check if your destination is considered safe to ensure your holiday is covered.
 Many travel insurance providers will refuse to pay out for issues – including cancellations – at destinations declared unsafe to visit.

 To check entry requirements, destination safety and other information, refer to the Government's foreign travel advice.

 If you've paid but don't have insurance, and you need to cancel because you fall ill or suffer a bereavement, you won't be covered.

-Insurance won't just cover you while you're away, it'll also cover you for cancellation or anything else that might go wrong BEFORE you make your trip.
+Insurance won't just cover you while you're away – it'll also cover you for cancellation or anything else that might go wrong BEFORE you make your trip.

-With annual policies, you can choose the start date so ensure they start as soon as possible, not the day you travel.
+With annual policies, you can choose the start date so ensure they begin as soon as possible, not the day you travel.
 Also ensure that cover is continuous if you switch annual cover, so the new policy starts as soon as the old one ends.
 Our Cheap Travel Insurance guide has full details.

 If you're covered, you should have an ATOL certificate, usually attached via email or posted with your booking, and you should see the logo above on it.
 It details what is protected – for example, 'package holiday to Cancun for 14 nights'.